1916 Harley Racer

 Technically, those first pocket-valve engines were superceded in 1916, when the factory developed highly advanced eight-valve motors, with four overhead valves per cylinder, just like most modern Superbikes.
 But in actuality, the earlier bikes continued to run as a backup to the eight-valves, which had early reliability issues.

-"The pocket-valve bike was the factory’s stalwart warhorse for years,” says Daniel Statnekov, who owns this immaculately restored 1916 model now on display in the Motorcycle Hall of Fame Museum at AMA headquarters in Pickerington, Ohio.
+"The pocket-valve bike was the factory’s stalwart warhorse for years,” says Daniel Statnekov, who owns this immaculately restored 1916 model was previously on display in the Motorcycle Hall of Fame Museum at AMA headquarters in Pickerington, Ohio.

 But since they were built to be raced and not sold, very few of the pocket-valve machines remain.
 And that makes this one, restored by Brad Wilmarth and sporting one-off factory forks and large-capacity gas tanks, extremely rare.